Runic Revolt Preview

 “Try again," Ariana urged.

 Kyle sighed, pushing himself up from the ground, then standing up.
-He brushed dirt and grass from the front of his white shirt and pants, grimacing at the stains he'd just acquired.
+He brushed dirt and grass from the front of his white shirt and pants, grimacing at the stains they’d just acquired.
 There was a reason Runic students wore white; it was because they stayed indoors, doing research and inventing things like civilized people, instead of going outside trying to blast each other to pieces.

 "All right, all right," Kyle muttered.
-He faced Ariana, taking a few steps back, then nodded.
+He faced Ariana, taking a few steps back, then nodding.
 Ariana smiled at him, running a hand through her long black hair.
 Her skin was terribly pale in the light of the noon sun, but that was hardly surprising.
-She wasn't technically alive, after all...she was undead, kept animated only through the hidden magical green crystal buried in her brain.
-Only a handful of people knew about Ariana's true nature; everyone else assumed she was just another lovely young woman.
+She wasn't technically alive, after all...she was undead, kept animated only by the strange power of the hidden magical green crystal buried in her brain.
+Only a handful of people knew Ariana's true nature; everyone else assumed she was just a normal young woman.
 Which she was, mostly.
 Sure, her skin was as pale and cold as a corpse's.
-And she was immortal, and possessed of enormous strength and incredibly sharp senses, and never ate or slept.
+And she was immortal, and possessed of enormous strength and incredibly keen senses, and never ate or slept.
 But other than that, she was perfectly normal...and the best, most loyal girlfriend he could ask for.

 "Remember your shield," Ariana reminded him.
 Kyle nodded, focusing inward.
 He felt power there, vibrating in the bones of his skull, and pulled it inward to the center of his mind's eye.
 It formed a thin thread of magic, and he wove it into a tight knot, then sent it outward.
 A faint blue sphere appeared around him.
 It was a gravity shield, capable of repelling just about anything that was thrown at it.